ramosnvy/ramosnvy/README.md

 - University: No at the moment... 🤔

 #### Curiosities about me 🖖
-- I  sometimes think I was start study a little late.
 - I tried to be a professional CS GO player.
 - I love otters 🦦♥
 - I'm a big fan of Marvel movies